IamOmarDarwesh/Sustainable-Data-Driven-Solutions-through-Data-Analysis-of-Water-Crisis/README.md

 > - A big drop in waterborne diseases and a big reduction in water queue times.

+> This is just the beginning — more detailed impacts are explored further down.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## 🌍 Project Overview: Sustainable Solutions through Data Analysis